matijakolaric-com/django-music-publisher/docs/installation.rst

 --------------------

-This is the fastest and simplest option, using the free tier of Heroku, which is enough for up to ~1000 musical works.
-If you need more, for $16 per month, the limit raises to roughly one million works.
+This is the fastest and simplest option, using the free tier of Heroku, which is enough for 500-1.000  musical works, depending on their complexity.
+If you need more, for $16 per month, the limit raises to hundreds of thousands, after which this tool is probably no longer the right one.

 .. raw:: html